thehonorguard/mkdocs/docs/basics.md

 The Platoon-medic (or just "medic" for short) is the highest ranking medical personnel in the operation.
 He is more educated and capable and effective medically than it's combat life saver (CLS) counterpart and coordinates treatment of casualties with them.
 With it's position in the platoon element, it can directly coordinate with the platoon-leader.

-### JTAC
+### JTAC/FO
- To prevent any high explosive ordinance from landing in the wrong place, all air or fire support teams require a JTAC.
-The JTAC is responsible for relaying and converting platoon leader's orders like "blow up that house" to something precise and effective to the support team.
-Often the JTAC is allowed to suggest targets or call in ordinance at their own discretion, as long as the PLT is timely noted.
+ To prevent any high explosive ordinance from landing in the wrong place, all air or fire support teams require a JTAC/FO.
+The JTAC/FO is responsible for relaying and converting platoon leader's orders like "blow up that house" to something precise and effective to the support team.
+Often the JTAC/FO is allowed to suggest targets or call in ordinance at their own discretion, as long as the PLT is timely noted.

 ## Infantry Squad
 A squad is the primary asset of a platoon-leader.
 These teams are capable of effectively deal with objectives on their own.
 A full team consists of 6 soldiers, all with their own role.